masakielastic/http2-dialogues/README.md

 **Architect**
 Explains the protocol design and architectural reasoning behind HTTP/2.

-This structure helps connect three perspectives:
+This structure connects three perspectives:

 - what developers are confused about
 - how implementations actually work